Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Introduction

 In 5G networks, integrating XAI into monitoring systems can help ensure both high accuracy in threat detection and clarity in response generation \cite{zou2024using}.
 Further research is essential to embed models in orchestrators that maintain interpretability without compromising performance aiming at regulation-compliant AI in 5G environments \cite{5gSurvey}.

-Note that the current paper does not aim to advance the state of intrusion detection in 5G networks, but assumes that further research can overcome some of the pitfalls of AI-based techniques for identifying attacks and anomalies \cite{arp2024pitfalls}.
+This paper addresses the trustworthiness of alarms created based on tabular data within a security monitoring context for critical infrastructure.
+It aims to provide a deeper understanding of the merits and limitations of representative methods for interpretability within 5G networks.
+Note that the current paper does not aim to advance the state of intrusion detection in 5G networks, but assumes that further research can overcome some of the pitfalls of AI-based techniques for understanding attacks and anomalies \cite{arp2024pitfalls}.

-Aiming to address further challenges, this study will provide a deeper understanding of the merits and limitations of explainability in the context of security monitoring within 5G networks.

-Several techniques are being explored for explainability, including Local Interpretable Model-Agnostic Explanations (LIME) \cite{ribeiro2016should}, Anchors \cite{ribeiro2018anchors}, Counterfactual \cite{wachter2017counterfactual}, Integrated Gradient \cite{sundararajan2017axiomatic}, and MaxSAT \cite{ignatiev2022using}.
+Several techniques are being explored under the umbrella of explainability, including SHapley Additive exPlanations (SHAP) \cite{lundberg2017shap}, Local Interpretable Model-Agnostic Explanations (LIME) \cite{ribeiro2016should}, Anchors \cite{ribeiro2018anchors}, Counterfactual (CF) \cite{wachter2017counterfactual}, Integrated Gradient (IG) \cite{sundararajan2017axiomatic}, MaxSAT \cite{ignatiev2022using}, and VoTE-XAI \cite{tornblom2025finding}.
 Multiple surveys cover the applicability of these methods in various domains and ML models \cite{10854503,ouifak2025comprehensive,schwalbe2024comprehensive, mersha2024explainable}.
 The large majority of the papers referred to in these surveys target classification tasks on images or text data.
 Since our aim is not to conduct a survey, we have selected representative statistical and logic-based approaches, suitable for tabular data.
-In particular, we chose methods based on feature attribution.
-These methods are particularly effective in models where understanding the influence of specific inputs is crucial \cite{ouifak2025comprehensive}.
+Furthermore, we have selected methods based on feature attribution.
+These are particularly effective in applications where understanding the influence of specific inputs is crucial \cite{ouifak2025comprehensive}.

+Hence, we have excluded those methods whose interpretability goals do not align with feature attribution, such as CF (changes in feature values required to flip the model output) and Anchors (that generates decision rules).
+We have excluded IG since we restrict our study to non-differentiable ML models.
+While IG implementations for non-differentiable models exist \cite{Anderson2023}, they are based on approximations, which might hinder the fairness of the comparison.
+We have excluded LIME since comparative analysis with SHAP reveals that the latter exhibits better quality according to the parameters defined by the authors \cite{schulte2024studying}.
+Finally, we have excluded MaxSAT, since in comparison to VoTE-XAI against standard AI benchmarks, it has shown slower runtime behavior \cite{tornblom2025finding}.